lmc-eu/spirit-design-system/packages/web/src/scss/components/Select/README.md

 Placeholder:

 Use the `option` with no value and the `selected` attribute.
 This creates a placeholder in the selection list.
-Add the `disabled` attribute so users can't pick the placeholder again, making things easier for them.

 If you must fill out the selection list, also use the `disabled` attribute for the placeholder.
 This way, the form can't be sent